-The essential functions/ technical standards as stated here reflect performance abilities that are necessary for a student to successfully complete the requirements of the Medical Laboratory Technology curriculum.
-It should be noted that under the Americans with Disabilities Act “A qualified person with a disability is one who can perform the essential function of a job with or without reasonable accommodation.”
+The essential functions/technical standards as stated here reflect performance abilities that are necessary for a student to successfully complete the requirements of the Medical Laboratory Technology (MLT) curriculum.
+Under the Americans with Disabilities Act, "A qualified person with a disability is one who can perform the essential function of a job with or without reasonable accommodation."
 Please read the standards carefully and seek clarification if necessary.
-According to the nature of the work required in Medical Laboratory Technology, the student must be able to meet the following standards:
+According to the nature of the work required in MLT, the student must be able to meet the following standards:

 I have read and understand the technical standards required for Medical Laboratory Technology and hereby declare that I am able to meet the listed essential technical standards.

 Name of Applicant (Print or type)

 If a Medical Laboratory Technology student believes that he or she cannot meet one or more of the standards without accommodation or modifications, the college must determine, on an individual basis, whether the necessary accommodations or modifications can be made reasonably.